“The Complex Humanitarian Emergency in Venezuela: Desperate Need for Mental Health Support”

 In Venezuela, the pandemic caused by the COVID-19mishandled by falsifying the data and politically manipulating the information, together with the economic, social and political situation due to the crisis we have been suffering for years, caused all kinds of havoc in the lives of its inhabitants and a complex humanitarian emergency.

-We are talking about the problem of income poverty that affects 94% of the population and the extreme poverty to 76%; child malnutrition and adult malnutrition, which 54% of the population suffers, the dramatic increase in maternal and infant mortality, the neglect of health due to the alarming deterioration of the health system and access to medicines in the country and its particular impact on people suffering from chronic diseases such as diabetes, kidney failure, cancer or HIV-AIDS.
+We are talking regarding the problem of income poverty that affects 94% of the population and the extreme poverty to 76%; child malnutrition and adult malnutrition, which 54% of the population suffers, the dramatic increase in maternal and infant mortality, the neglect of health due to the alarming deterioration of the health system and access to medicines in the country and its particular impact on people suffering from chronic diseases such as diabetes, kidney failure, cancer or HIV-AIDS.

 In this sense, Venezuelans have been facing for years a context of economic precariousnesshyperinflation, job instability, increase in violence, deterioration of basic services, health and education, which compromises their living conditions.